 Career Counselling is a confidential and collaborative process where you work with a career counsellor who assists you in your educational and career decision-making.
-Dalhousie's Career Counsellors can be accessed on the Halifax campus through the Bissett Student Success Centre.
+Dalhousie's Career Counsellors can be accessed on the Halifax campus through the Bissett Student Success Centre, located on the fourth floor of the Student Union Building.
+Students can make an appointment by calling 902-494-3077.